 CROCODILE BELLY SKINS

-Crocodile leather is the processed hide of one of twenty-three crocodile species in the world.
+Crocodile leather is the processed hide of one of twenty-three crocodile species worldwide.
 Crocodile leather is an exotic leather that as a group, makes up less than 1% of the world's leather production.
-It is rare compared to other hides such as sheep or cow and requires elevated levels of craftsmanship to prepare it for use in the consumer industry.
+It is rare compared to other hides such as sheep or cow and requires elevated craftsmanship levels to prepare for use in the consumer industry.

-Crocodile skin is primarily used in the production of handbags and other luxury items such as shoes, belts, wallets, upholstery, and furniture.
+Crocodile skin is primarily used to produce handbags and other luxury items such as shoes, belts, wallets, upholstery, and furniture.
 The Nile crocodile, mostly available across Africa, is durable, making it desirable for heavy-duty items such as footwear and belts.

-Crocodile belly skin leather is typically sold in grades, ranging from grade A to grade C, with grade A being the highest quality and most expensive.
+Crocodile belly skin leather is typically sold in grades ranging from grade A to grade C, with grade A being the highest quality and most expensive.
 The grading system is based on the size and quality of the scales, as well as any blemishes or scars on the skin.
-Grade A crocodile belly skin leather is characterized by large, symmetrical scales with no blemishes, while grade C leather has smaller, irregular scales with more blemishes and scars.
+Grade A crocodile belly skin leather is characterized by large, symmetrical scales with no defects, while grade C leather has smaller, irregular scales with more marks and scars.

 The pricing and grading of crocodile belly skin leather depend on several factors, including:

-Quality: The quality of crocodile belly skin leather is graded based on the size, symmetry, and consistency of the scales.
+Quality: Crocodile belly skin leather quality is graded based on the scales' size, symmetry, and consistency.
 The highest quality leather has large, symmetrical scales with consistent patterns and no blemishes or scars.